The MPV (for its acronym in English) in the blood test refers to the size of platelets and is used as a marker of platelet functionality.

 The total volume and activity of thrombocytes may decrease with a low mean platelet volume.
-In this case, the blood will coagulate more slowly than necessary.
+In this case, the blood will clot more slowly than necessary.

 There are specific times when a blood test level of the average platelet volume is too low.
 This connotes different causes, and it is good to know them so as not to panic:

-It is a normal occurrence: This fact applies particularly to women in the initial days of their menstruation.
+It is a regular occurrence: This fact applies particularly to women in the initial days of their menstruation.
 The low mean platelet volume is also seen in newborn babies.

 Viral infections: The low count of average platelet volume can also mean a viral infection.
 A specific example is AIDS.
 The best thing is to control it to know other underlying conditions.

 Genetic disorders: Patients with anemia are likely to experience a low amount of medium platelet volume.
-Other genetic disorders such as leukemia and rheumatoid arthritis may also experience the same result.
+Other genetic diseases like leukemia and rheumatoid arthritis may also share the same result.

-Intake of medications: The intake of specific medications such as Heparin also constitutes a low blood count.
+Intake of medications: The information of specific drugs such as Heparin also constitutes a low blood count.
 Undergoing anticoagulant therapy can also be a reason.

-Thrombocytosis: Thrombocytosis is the condition in which a person experiences excessive bleeding in the blood and the clotting process is delayed.
+Thrombocytosis: A person experiences excessive bleeding in the blood, and the clotting process is delayed.
 This diagnosis is directly related to the low level of MVP.